Keyfactor/digicert-certcentral-cagateway/README.md

 OPTIONAL: If your DigiCert account has multiple issuing CAs, you can specify which one to use by supplying its ID here.
 If not provided, no CA ID will be passed in to the DigiCert API, and the default for your account will be used.
 * ```Organization-Name
 OPTIONAL: If you wish to provide your organization name here, rather than in the Subject of the certificate requests (for example, ACME requests that have no subject), you can use this field.
+* ```CertType
+OPTIONAL: Allows you to specify whether the certs of this template are ssl or client certs.
+Valid values: ssl, client.
+If not provided, defaults to ssl.

 NOTE: If this field is provided, even if the value is empty, it will override subject-supplied organization values.
 Therefore, delete this field from your config if not using.